 Garanti BBVA puts responsible and sustainable development in its focus and develops innovative practices to respond to its stakeholders’ expectations.

 Material issues are mainly determined based on stakeholder dialogue and are plotted in the materiality matrix.
 We performed our first materiality analysis in 2013.
 As we want to make sure that we are always in line with the needs of our stakeholders and that the identified material issues are still the most important, we perform an update of our materiality analysis approximately once in every two years.

-Our Bank has signed an agreement with JCR Eurasia Rating, which is an authorized rating agency operating under the license of the Capital Markets Board of Turkey (“CMB”) in accordance with the Corporate Governance Principles issued by the CMB, on 17.07.2018 for a period of two years.
-As a result of JCR Eurasia Rating’s assessment for 2019, our Bank’s Corporate Governance compliance score has been revised up to 9.73 from 9.60 (over 10) and the outlook has been assigned as Positive.
+Our Bank has signed an agreement with JCR Eurasia Rating, which is an authorized rating agency operating under the license of the Capital Markets Board of Turkey (“CMB”) in accordance with the Corporate Governance Principles issued by the CMB, on 14.07.2022 for a period of one year.
+As a result of JCR Eurasia Rating’s assessment for 2022, our Bank’s Corporate Governance compliance score has been increased to 9.81 from 9.79 (over 10) and the outlook has remained as Positive.

 Türkiye Garanti Bankası A.Ş. (“Garanti BBVA ” or “the Bank”) complies with the corporate governance principles set out by the banking legislation, capital market legislation as well as the Turkish Commercial Code and other applicable legislation.
 Garanti BBVA pays the utmost attention to implement these principles.